venovako/libpvn/README.md

 Set it to `true` if no additional compiler flags are desired.
 Bear in mind, however, that this will introduce a dependency on the OpenMP runtime library!

-If `long double` is not the 128-bit floating-point datatype, the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic, unless `COMPILER=clang` is used.
+If `long double` is not the 128-bit floating-point datatype (e.g., on Intel-compatible hardware), the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic, unless `COMPILER=clang` is used.

 The `SAFE` variable lists, as one or more comma-separated short names, the components for which a safe implementation is requested:
 - `cma` makes the complex multiplication and FMA safe from unwarranted overflow;